 Two years before the next elections for the Berlin Bundestag, none of the major parties has named candidates for Chancellor yet.
 And they have good reasons to wait.
 But in the conservative camp, there is one rising star who might have big ambitions.

-If Chancelor Angela Merkel’s grand coalition in Berlin survives the entire legislative period, the next general elections will take place in the fall of 2021.
-At some point next year, the major parties will have to come up with candidates of the Chancellery.
+Berlin, October 20th, 2019 (The Berlin Spectator) — If Chancelor Angela Merkel’s grand coalition in Berlin survives the entire legislative period, the next general elections will take place in the fall of 2021.
+At some point next year, the major parties will have to come up with candidates for the Chancellery.

 The way things stand right now, the Social Democrats (SPD) are not really a major party anymore, meaning they can refrain from choosing a candidate.
 They will pick someone anyway, but they do not even have a party chairman or chairlady at this point.